 This land may be required for uses associated with any major development around Grazeley if identified in plans of Wokingham Borough Council and West Berkshire District Council.
 The form of any development, if identified, is yet to be determined, and therefore no further details can be set out in this policy.
-Any development will take account of potential archaeological significance and will need to ensure a 10m ecological buffer to the watercourse.
+Any development will take account of potential archaeological significance and will need to ensure a 10m ecological buffer to the top of the bank of the watercourse.